 At Carlos Creek Winery, stompers re-enact the "Grapes of Laugh'' episode of "I Love Lucy.''

 There are adult and kids' stomps, plus grape-spitting and apple-bobbing contests, with prizes

 awarded to winners.

 Sept.
-16-17, Food & Wine Festival at Dancing Dragonfly Winery in St. Croix Falls, Wis.
-Besides a grape stomp, there will be music, artisan booths and wine tastings at this vineyard near the St. Croix River.
+22-23, Grape Stomp Festival at Dancing Dragonfly Winery in St. Croix Falls, Wis.
+Besides a grape stomp, there will be music, artisan booths, wagon rides and wine tastings at this vineyard near the St. Croix River.

 Sept.
-23, Grape Stomp at Crow River Winery in Hutchinson, Minn.
-Compete in children's, two person, Lucy impersonation and trash the dress categories.
+22, Grape Stomp at Crow River Winery in Hutchinson, Minn.
+Compete in children's and adult categories.
 There will also be music, food and crafts.

 Sept.
-30-Oct.
-1, Oktoberfest & Pig Roast at Lynfred Winery in Roselle, Ill., a western suburb of Chicago.
+29-30, Oktoberfest & Pig Roast at Lynfred Winery in Roselle, Ill., a western suburb of Chicago.
 There are grape stomps and grape-spitting plus cork-tossing, German sing-alongs and "I Love Lucy'' and lederhosen costume contests.